akash59/social-network-test/README.md

 - Supports API Test Automation in a BDD fashion.
 - Uses Cucumber PicoContainer library for Dependency Injection.
-- Supports logs generation to debug or analyse any failures during the test run.
+- Support logs generation to debug or analyse any failures during the test run.
 - Provides HTML test reports for test runs for easy reports analysis.
 - Can support parallel execution if needed without any code change.
 - Promotes test steps reusability and test case extendability.
-- Post Merge CI support: Using Docker and Github Actions, a build is generated on each MR Merge and all available tests are executed against that build to ensure none of the existing functionality breaks.
+- Post Merge CI support: Using Docker and GitHub Actions, a build is generated on each MR Merge and all available tests are executed against that build to ensure none of the existing functionality breaks.